effiemanyos/ms3-pmresources/README.md

 **My Profile Page**
 - If user clicks on 'add new resources', they will be redirected to the Add New Resource page.
 - If user clicks on 'view all resources', they will be redirected to the All Resources page.
-- If user clicks on 'manage categories', they will be redirected to the Categories page.
+- If user clicks on 'manage categories', they will be redirected to the All Categories page.
 - If user clicks on a particular resource, detailed info about the resource will be displayed.
 - If user clicks on 'edit' on their own resource, they will be redirected to the Edit Resource page.
 - If user clicks on 'delete' on their own resource, a pop-up with confirmation message will be shown.